Why They Give

 “My husband Tom and I could not agree with President Roosevelt’s statement more ardently,” stated Cathi.
 “With education comes knowledge and with knowledge comes progress.
 It is truly the foundation from which any society prospers.”

 The importance of education was stressed in both Cathi’s and Tom’s families.
-Tom’s mother, Frances B. Buchanan, was a middle and high school science teacher who became the first woman to receive a doctoral degree from the Woman’s College (now UNCG) Department of Clothing and Textiles.
-She had also earned her master’s degree in home economics at WC, and she served on the Department of Clothing and Textiles faculty from 1961-1975.
+Tom’s mother, Frances B. Buchanan, was a middle and high school science teacher who received her PhD in home economics at UNCG in 1970.
+She had also earned her master’s degree in home economics at Woman’s College (now UNCG), and she served on the Department of Clothing and Textiles faculty from 1961-1975.

 After losing her fight against breast cancer at age 50, Frances was memorialized by a gift to UNCG from her husband, Lawrence Buchanan (Tom’s father).
 He established what is now known as the Frances B. Buchanan Scholarship Fund in the Department of Consumer, Apparel, and Retail Studies.